Here’s a mind-blowing fact. Advertising has been around ever since 4000 BC.

 Wall or rock paintings were a common method of ancient advertising, and it is present to this day in parts of Asia, Africa, or South America.

 Today, advertising is a crucial process in the business world.
-A strong marketing plan can help you get the word out about your ICO, and draw in clients by the thousands.
+A strong ICO marketing plan can help you get the word out about your project and draw in clients by the thousands.

 But marketing an ICO (or any other crypto project for that matter) is different than marketing a regular project.